nathansCodes/.dotfiles/README.md

 ### Post-install

-There's some extra things you have to do to use the theme switcher with some apps Common step for all: set `theme.<app>.enabled` to `true` in `~/.config/awesome/settings.json`
+There's some extra things you have to do to use the theme switcher with some apps.

+Common step for all: set `theme.<app>.enabled` to `true` in `~/.config/awesome/settings.json`

 #### Firefox